• Skip to main content

 One-Pot Jambalaya

-One-Pot Jambalaya is an easy basic weeknight version of the Cajun classic dinner!
+One-Pot Jambalaya is a Super Easy and basic weeknight version of the Cajun classic dinner!
 Full of creamy tomatoey rice, Andouille Sausage, onion, celery, green pepper and scallions!

 Ingredients